Subject Access Requests

 When writing/calling, you should say if you:

-- want a copy as well as to see them (if you wish to see them your doctor or member of staff will be present to assist you and explain any medical terms to you)
+- want a copy as well as to see them (if you wish to see them a doctor may be required to be present to assist you and explain any medical terms to you)

 - want all or just part of them